 Reducing the Risk

 Identifying the risk to medical equipment is only half the battle.
 While experts note that the danger of hackers going after medical equipment is comparatively low, and most of the identified risks have been discovered via tests and proof-of-concept exploits in controlled environments, there still have been cases in which medical equipment has been breached.
 For example, hackers invaded a hospital PACS system and began sending images and information to China.
-In another case, hackers installed malware on X-ray equipment that they then used to move throughout the hospital network.
+In another case, hackers installed malware on digital x-ray equipment that they then used to move throughout the hospital network.

 In fact, while the risk to patients using implanted devices is real, most agree that the main danger now is the potential for hackers to use medical equipment as a means of entry to hospital networks.
 For that reason, until the FDA allows for more flexibility in mitigating security risks, it’s up to providers to find ways to secure their networks more effectively.
 More specifically, hospitals need to invest more in protection, including layered security featuring Azure Security, firewalls, encryption, more advanced threat and intrusion detection and prevention, and sandboxing of potentially malicious applications.